Indo-Parthian kingdom: History

 Ancient Buddhist monastery Takht-i-Bahi (a UNESCO World Heritage Site) constructed by the Indo-Parthians in Khyber Pakhtunkhwa, Pakistan.

 After the death of Gondophares I, the empire started to fragment.
-The name or title Gondophares was adapted by Sarpedones, who become Gondophares II and was possibly son of the first Gondophares.
+The name or title Gondophares was adapted by Sarpedones, who become Gondophares II and was possibly a son of the first Gondophares.
 Even though he claimed to be the main ruler, Sarpedones’ rule was shaky and he issued a fragmented coinage in Sind, eastern Punjab and Arachosia in southern Afghanistan.
 The most important successor was Abdagases, Gondophares’ nephew, who ruled in Punjab and possibly in the homeland of Seistan.
 After a short reign, Sarpedones seems to have been succeeded by Orthagnes, who became Gondophares III Gadana.
-Orthagnes ruled mostly in Seistan and Arachosia, with Abdagases further east, during the first decades AD, and was briefly succeeded by his son Ubouzanes Coin.
-After 20 AD, a king named Sases, a nephew of the Apracaraja ruler Aspavarma, took over Abdagases’ territories and became Gondophares IV Sases.
-According to Senior, this is the Gondophares referred to in the Takht-i-Bahi inscription.
+Orthagnes ruled mostly in Seistan and Arachosia, with Abdagases further east, during the first decades CE, and was briefly succeeded by his son Ubouzanes.
+After 20 CE, a king named Sases, probably a nephew of the Apracaraja ruler Aspavarma, took over Abdagases’ territories and became Gondophares IV Sases.
+According to Senior, this is the Gondophares referred to in the Takht-i-Bahi inscription and potentially the Acts of Thomas.

-There were other minor kings: Sanabares was an ephemeral usurper in Seistan, who called himself Great King of Kings, and there was also a second Abdagases Coin, a ruler named Agata in Sind, another ruler called Satavastres Coin, and an anonymous prince who claimed to be brother of the king Arsaces, in that case an actual member of the ruling dynasty in Parthia.

-But the Indo-Parthians never regained the position of Gondophares I, and from the middle of the 1st century AD the Kushans under Kujula Kadphises began absorbing the northern Indian part of the kingdom.
+There were other minor kings: Sanabares was an ephemeral usurper in Seistan and called himself Great King of Kings.
+Coins of a second Abdagases are also known, as are of a ruler named Satavastres.
+However, the Indo-Parthians never regained the position of Gondophares I, and from the middle of the 1st century CE the Kushans under Kujula Kadphises began absorbing the northern Indian part of the kingdom.

-Rulers of Turan and Sakastan (160-230 AD)
+Rulers of Turan and Sakastan (160–230 CE)

-Coinage of Pahares I, Indo-Parthian king of Turan (Circa 160-230 CE).
+Coinage of Pahares I, Indo-Parthian king of Turan (Circa 160–230 CE).
 Bearded bust left, wearing Parthian-style tiara.
 Crude figure of Nike walking right.

 The Indo-Parthians managed to retain control of Turan and Sakastan, which they ruled until the fall of the Parthian Empire at the hands of the Sasanian Empire circa 230 CE.
-Pahares I (160-230 AD) was a ruler of Turan following the partition of the remains of the Indo-Parthian kingdom.
-The kingdom of Sakastan was ruled by a second king with the name Sanabares II (160-175 AD).
+Pahares I (160–230 CE) was a ruler of Turan following the partition of the remains of the Indo-Parthian kingdom.
+The kingdom of Sakastan was ruled by a second king with the name Sanabares II (160–175 CE).
 The Kingdoms of Turan and Sakastan ended when they submitted to the Sasanian ruler Ardeshir I circa 230 CE.
-These events were recorded by Al-Tabari, describing the arrival of envoys to Ardeshir at Gor:
+These events were recorded by al-Tabari, describing the arrival of envoys to Ardeshir at Gor: